mattes/vagrant-dnsmasq/README.md

 # optional configuration ...

 # this plugin runs 'hostname -I' on the guest machine to obtain
-# the guest ip address. you could overwrite this behaviour.
+# the guest ip address. you can overwrite this behaviour.
 # config.dnsmasq.ip = '192.168.59.100'

 # config.dnsmasq.ip = proc do |guest_machine|